 - a warm blanket or throw for curling up on the cozy chair or love seat

 - comfy clothes like thick socks and sweaters

 - books to read or puzzles and board games to do with others, a knitting basket with more sweaters and socks and mittens being made

-- a cosy special spot to set as your special place in your home.
-This can be a corner you set up as a special spot or it could be a window seat surrounded by books or a fireplace with cosy chairs and a puzzle table.
+- a cozy special spot to set as your special place in your home.
+This can be a corner you set up as a special spot or it could be a window seat surrounded by books or a fireplace with cozy chairs and a puzzle table.
 It is all YOUR choice.

 The hygge living is steeped in a simple minimal type lifestyle with items being passed on or passed down to family and or friends as they create their own new living arrangements.
 Grandma and Great-grandmas teacups or mugs can be passed down to keep them in the family and everyone is encouraged to use and enjoy the past lives through them.
 The same goes for pastry platters or cake plates.

 If you don’t have these items in your family to share there are many vintage and antique shops to scour and find your own treasures to start the custom.